 Investment income.
-In 2022 when compared with 2021, there was an increase in earnings from reinvested cash performance bond and guaranty fund contributions due to a higher rate of interest earned in the cash accounts at the Federal Reserve Bank of Chicago following interest rate hikes in 2022.
-In 2022 and 2021, earnings from cash performance bond and guaranty fund contributions were \$2,169.5 million and \$173.9 million, respectively.
-The increase in income was partially offset by a decrease in net realized and unrealized gains on investments as well as a decrease in earnings on our deferred compensation plan, the impact of which does not affect net income because of an equal and offsetting change in compensation and benefits expense.
+In 2023 when compared with 2022, there was an increase in earnings from reinvested cash performance bond and guaranty fund contributions due to a higher rate of interest earned in the cash accounts at the Federal Reserve Bank of Chicago following interest rate hikes in 2022 and 2023.
+In 2023 and 2022, earnings from cash performance bond and guaranty fund contributions were \$5,073.9 million and \$2,169.5 million, respectively.
+In addition, there was an increase in net realized and unrealized gains on investments as well as an increase in earnings on our deferred compensation plan, the impact of which does not affect net income because of an equal and offsetting change in compensation and benefits expense.